OpenEvalProject/evals/manuscripts/elife-59390/v1/manuscript.md

 All statistical results are summarized in a table in supplementary file 1 (see Materials and methods for details on the test used).

-## Synchronous motoneuron firing and post-spiking HYP
+### Synchronous motoneuron firing and post-spiking HYP

 Midbrain stimulation led to membrane depolarizations in motoneurons that increased in amplitude until a single AP was fired (Figure 2a1, 2).
 This AP coincided with the first appearance of a strong post-spiking HYP and a single VOC nerve potential.
 With increasing stimulus strength, additional APs were detected that matched 1:1 with additional VOC potentials (Figure 2a3, 4).
 Each repetitive series of VOC potentials mimicked the temporal properties of sound pulses comprising natural grunts (see Figure 1a; Tavolga, 1958; Winn, 1967; Maruska and Mensinger, 2009; Elemans et al., 2014).

 ![Figure 2.](https://cdn.elifesciences.org/articles/59390/elife-59390-fig2-v1.jpg)

 **Figure 2.:** (a) Intracellular recordings of a single vocal motor nucleus (VMN) motoneuron showing different stages of activity in the generation of vocal nerve (VN) motor volley, the fictive vocalization, elicited by midbrain electrical stimulation.
 Violin plot shows the half width (hatched lines in trace 3) of the first and second VMN motoneuron action potentials (APs, for eight neurons).
 Note the double spikelets that occasionally occur on first APs (inset in 4). (b) Weak (black traces) and strong (blue traces) synchrony of vocal activity is reflected in VN compound potentials (top) and the voltage of intracellularly recorded VMN motoneuron APs (bottom).
 Electrical artifacts of midbrain stimulation are indicated by black arrowheads.
 Black arrows indicate spikelets.
 Inset shows magnification of unsynchronized motor output. (c) Amplitude of VMN motoneuron hyperpolarization (HYP) and AP amplitudes are higher during fictive vocal behavior (red trace) than during antidromic stimulation (blue trace) via the VN. (d) Current voltage responses of a VMN neuron show rapid AP adaptation.
 Inset shows color-coded traces just before AP initiation (blue), with one (black) and two (red) APs.
 Note the decrease in second AP height in the red trace.
 Violin plots show distribution of data from all recordings with estimated means and standard error from the nested mixed model.
-Asterisks here and in Figures 4, 5, and 7 indicate significant differences.Figure 2—source data 1.
+Asterisks here and in Figures 4, 5, and 7 indicate significant differences.

 Across repetitions, the amplitude of the second VOC potential always exceeded the first (73.89 ± 4.4 µV vs. 36.6 ± 4.1 µV; n = 14 neurons; N = 4 fish; p<0.0001) (Figure 2a3–5).
 The reduced amplitude of the first VOC potential reflected a less synchronous and/or a partial activation of the motoneuron population (Figure 2a3).
 The first and last VOC potentials generally showed activity distributed over a broader time course (Figure 2b; also see inset, amplifying end of vocal nerve recording, e.g., of ‘weak’ synchrony).
 The amplitude of the first and last VOC potentials thus directly reflected the extent of synchronous motoneuron activation.